stran1225/stran1225.github.io/README.md

 You can use visit my [GitHub page](https://github.com/stran1225) to see a few of my completed/ started projects.
 Projects on github may include projects done for courses from both computer science and electrical engineering course.
 Code done for my research may implemented into my GitHub at a later date.
+Additional updates to GitHub page will be added routinely.

 ## Projects
 1. HelloWorld